About the Journal

 1 Volume with 2 issues per year

-Journal of Sustainable Development of Transport and Logistics (JSDTL) is a peer-reviewed open access journal publishing original high-quality scholarly research and developments in areas related to transportation science, technologies, logistics, policy and practice.
+Journal of Sustainable Development of Transport and Logistics (JSDTL) is a peer-reviewed, Gold Open Access journal that publishes original, high-quality research and development in the areas of transport science, technology, logistics, policy, practice and aimed at achieving the UN Sustainable Development Goals.

 Established in 2016 by the Scientific Platform “SciView.Net”.